CIS-YousefNasser/BankProject/README.md

 Bank Management System
 A robust, console-based banking application built in C++.
-This system allows for comprehensive management of bank clients, users, and transactions, featuring a secure login system with permission controls.
+This system allows for comprehensive management of bank clients, users, and transactions, featuring a login system with permission controls.

 Project Description
 This project allows administrators to manage bank clients and system users efficiently.
 It utilizes a custom file-based database for data persistence and implements a permission-based access control system, allowing the main administrator to restrict specific functionalities for different users.